luarvique/ppa/README.md

-# Improved OpenWebRX Package Repository
+# OpenWebRX+ Package Repository
 This is the package repository for the improved version of the OpenWebRX online SDR.
 Features available in this version of OpenWebRX:
+* Built-in CW decoder.
+* Built-in RTTY decoder (coming).
 * Adjustable noise filtering based on spectral subtraction.
 * Adjustable tuning step.
 * Improved touch screen operation, with panning and zooming.
+* Improved scroll wheel support, with tuning and zooming.
 * Improved tuning in CW mode.
+* Bandpass filter adjustable with scroll wheel.
 * More reliable SDRPlay devices operation.
 * Better map information, with distances.
 * Better APRS map information, with weather.